Cannabis Education: Edibles

 Citric acid can be used to make a citric acid extraction, where the citric acid decarboxylates the cannabis.
 See the link below for more information.

 When juicing raw cannabis a higher concentration of raw cannabinoid acids are available.
-This means that most people can consume more cannabinoids without the side effect or with a minimal side effect of getting high.
-All the health benefits associated with consuming cannabinoids apply to juicing raw cannabis.
-In addition to that, raw cannabis juice is also high in antioxidants and other vitamins and minerals.
+This means that most people can consume more cannabinoids without the side effects or with a minimal side effects of the psychoactive experience.
+All the potential health benefits associated with consuming cannabinoids apply to juicing raw cannabis.
+In addition to that, it is possible that raw cannabis juice is also high in antioxidants and other vitamins and minerals.

 You can juice either the leaves or the fresh buds of the cannabis plant.
 If you use the fresh buds, cannabinoid levels will be much higher in your juice.
-Make sure if you use the fresh buds, and don’t desire a THC high that the buds are literally just picked off the plant, and that you do not use any citrus fruit in your juice.
-Conversely, if you desire a high from your juice, use buds and add them to citrus fruit.
+Make sure if you use the fresh buds, and don’t desire a psychoactive THC experience that the buds are literally just picked off the plant, and that you do not use any citrus fruit in your juice.
+Conversely, if you desire a psychoactive experience from your juice, use buds and add them to citrus fruit.

 In order to juice cannabis and not activate the cannabinoids you must use a masticating juicer.